Sanusihassan/c-flex-sys/readme.md

 ## Wrapping Behavior
 `Flex Row Containers`  will wrap by default.

-The `.nowrap` overwrites this behavior.
+The `.nowrap` class overwrites this behavior.

 `.wrap-reversed` specifies that flex items will wrap in a reversed order.